 In this blog, I’ll be discussing an approach for locating payment card numbers stored in MSSQL databases without relying on key words for data discovery.
 To overcome the impracticality of pulling an entire database over the wire for advanced analysis, we’ll focus on using MSSQL’s native capability to filter out items that can’t contain cardholder […]

-In this blog, I’ll be expanding on the CLR assembly attacks covered in Nathan Kirk’s CLR blog series.
+In this blog, I’ll be expanding on the CLR assembly attacks developed by Lee Christensen and covered in Nathan Kirk’s CLR blog series.
 I’ll review how to create, import, export, and modify CLR assemblies in SQL Server with the goal of privilege escalation, OS command execution, and persistence.
-I’ll also share a few new PowerUpSQL functions that can be used […]
+I’ll also share a few new PowerUpSQL […]

 A little over a year ago I was performing a penetration test on a client’s external environment.
 One crucial step in any external penetration test is mapping out accessible web servers.
 The combination of nmap with EyeWitness make this step rather quick as we can perform port scanning for web servers and then feed those […]